A message for Canada's political leaders

-In addition to strengthening Canada’s place in that low-carbon supply chain, our country can help communities around the world cut their emissions by providing lower-emission energy sources such as liquified natural gas (LNG) to replace coal-fired electricity.
+In addition to strengthening Canada’s place in that low-carbon supply chain, our country can help communities around the world cut their emissions by providing lower-emission energy sources such as liquefied natural gas (LNG) to replace coal-fired electricity.

 Blessed with the incomparable advantage that our resource bounty represents, most other countries would have long ago developed a national vision of how to responsibly develop the products and technologies that the world needs.
 In Canada, however, continuing polarization and unhelpful debates about individual projects have led to paralysis, inhibiting our ability to plot a sensible course forward.
 Complex approval processes, long wait times and the ever-present threat of court challenges have resulted in declining investment in key sectors, as both domestic and international firms seek out a more welcoming investment environment in other countries.

 Canadian firms should aim to be top-quartile performers in energy efficiency compared to international peers